skymaiden/making-breaking/_posts/2021-02-20-lets-make-a-bra-tester.md

 ### Finish the straps, attach the hook & eye closure

+1. Align the strap elastic and stitch to the top side of the band to secure.
-1. Loop the excess underarm elastic through the strap ring, stitch to secure the strap.
+2. On the loop end of the strap, thread the excess underarm elastic through the strap ring, stitch to secure to the cup.
-2. Sew the closures.
+3. Sew the closures.
 With the bra face down, positioned as if you were going to wear it:
    - Sew the eyes facing out, on the left band.
    - Sew the hooks facing in, on the right band.
    - Make sure to sew with hooks/eyes facing up, so they don’t get stuck in feed dogs!